elixirschool/elixirschool/lessons/en/basics/control_structures.md

 :odd
 ```

-It helps to handle errors by providing `case`-like pattern matching in it.
-The value passed is the first non-matched expression.
+`else` helps to handle errors by providing `case`-like pattern matching.
+The first non-matched expression is passed to `els:`